avvertix/wp-unittest-tools/readme.md

 | `plugin` | You can specify the file that will be readed by Wordpress to load the plugin |

-the boostrap will enable the usage of an environment variable called `PLUGIN_FILE` you can use to specify the main file that will load the plugin in Wordpress.
+The boostrap will enable the usage of an environment variable called `PLUGIN_FILE` you can use to specify the main file that will load the plugin in Wordpress.

 ## Full Commands List